-In 1992, while he was a third-year medical student, Dr. Dyson-Hudson sustained a spinal cord injury (C6 tetraplegia, complete) while playing rugby football.
-Following a year of rehabilitation, he returned to the Albert Einstein College of Medicine (AECOM) and graduated in 1995.
-He completed a medical internship at AECOM in 1996 and a research fellowship in Rehabilitation Research and Complementary & Alternative Medicine in 2000 in the Department of PM&R at New Jersey Medical School, which was supported by a National Institutes of Health Postdoctoral Fellowship supplement for individuals with disabilities.
+In 1992, during his third year of medical school, Dr. Dyson-Hudson sustained a spinal cord injury (C6, complete tetraplegia) while playing rugby.
+After a year of rehabilitation, he returned to the Albert Einstein College of Medicine and graduated in 1995.
+He completed his medical internship there, followed by a research fellowship in Rehabilitation Research and Complementary and Alternative Medicine in the Department of Physical Medicine and Rehabilitation at New Jersey Medical School.
+This fellowship was supported by a National Institutes of Health postdoctoral supplement for researchers with disabilities.

 Expertise

-Regenerative rehabilitation
+Regenerative Rehabilitation

 Employment after SCI

-Patient education and outreach
+Patient Education and Outreach

 Education